linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Week 2/MM & DC Five Common Mistakes-1 (1).md

 Some have criticized the premortem as being too negative or pessimistic.
 The central value in the process is correcting the tendency to be overconfident.
 So, indeed, it may be useful to run through this exercise using positive scenarios if your assumption is based on negative scenarios.
 The value of the task is that it draws on the way our minds work to counterbalance the potentially excessive confidence in our view.

-# Mistake 3: Underestimating or underappreciating an opposing point of view.
-Solution: Create a red team to challenge your mind-set.
+## Mistake 3: Underestimating or underappreciating an opposing point of view.

+**Solution: Create a red team to challenge your mind-set.**

 It is common for investment firms to position their portfolios to reflect a particular point of view or theme.
 For example, the leaders of the firm may be bullish or bearish on the overall market, risk-seeking or risk-averse to reflect a "risk-on" or "risk-off" environment, or exposed to a theme such as "interest rates are rising" or "interest rates are falling."
 These beliefs, called "mind-sets," need to be explicit.
-You can define a mind-set as "a series of expectations through which a human sees the world."[22]
+You can define a mind-set as "a series of expectations through which a human sees the world."<sup>22</sup>

 Mind-sets can be good, of course, when they get everyone on the same page.
 But mind-sets are a problem if the world changes.
-As Richards Heuer, who worked in the intelligence office of the Central Intelligence Agency (CIA), wrote, "The disadvantage of a mind-set is that it can color and control our perception to the extent that an experienced specialist may be among the last to see what is really happening when events take

-a new and unexpected turn.
-When faced with a major paradigm shift, analysts who know the most about a subject have the most to unlearn.[23]
+As Richards Heuer, who worked in the intelligence office of the Central Intelligence Agency (CIA), wrote, "The disadvantage of a mind-set is that it can color and control our perception to the extent that an experienced specialist may be among the last to see what is really happening when events take a new and unexpected turn.
+When faced with a major paradigm shift, analysts who know the most about a subject have the most to unlearn.<sup>23</sup>

 Red-teaming is a technique to offset the rigidity of mind-sets.
 The idea is an old one that comes from military strategy.
 A red team attacks and a blue team defends.
 In this case, the blue team would be assigned to defend the mind-set that underpins the firm's portfolio.
 The red team would be a small number of people within the analytical team who would be charged with contesting the mind-set.
 Red-teaming allows for an explicit challenge to the mind-set within the firm, and at a minimum forces the team members to seriously consider an alternative point of view.

 There are some helpful guidelines in setting up a red-team, blue-team exercise.
-The first is to structure the debate using "linchpin analysis," which requires multiple steps:[24]
+The first is to structure the debate using "linchpin analysis," which requires multiple steps:<sup>24</sup>

 1. Identify the main uncertain factors or key drivers (variables) that will determine an outcome.
 2. Pinpoint working assumptions (linchpin premises) about how the key drivers will operate.